jfo/weblog/content/post/monads.md

 away](http://okasaki.blogspot.dk/2008/02/ten-years-of-purely-functional-data.html)

-back to sild
+Back to sild, something useful...
 -----------

 How can I keep track of all the functions I've run on an object?
-In a stateful language, this is easy.
-Here's some Ruby:
+In a stateful language, this is pretty easy.
+Here's one way to do so in some Ruby:

 ```ruby
 class Whatever